- What Florida properties are listed in the National Register?

 Q: Is there a deadline for submitting my nomination proposal?

 A: No, there is no deadline.
 Proposals are received by our staff on a continual basis.
 Normally, proposals require revisions and our staff will work closely with you to make any necessary changes.
 We schedule proposals for review by the Florida National Register Review Board after those changes are made.
 Furthermore, Federal regulations require that we notify owners and local officials that a property will be reviewed by the Florida National Register Review Board at least 30 days before the Review Board meeting.
-For properties located with a Certified Local Government (see below), a “ready for Board review” proposal may need to be ready at least 60 days before it is taken before the Board.
+For properties located within a Certified Local Government (see below), a “ready for Board review” proposal may need to be ready at least 60 days before it is taken before the Board.

 Q: What are Certified Local Governments, and how do they fit into the National Register process?